-- 4.87 Tools to assist States Parties in fulfilling their declaration obligations are managed in the Enterprise Content Management (ECM) system and analysed in the Verification Information System (VIS). - 4.88 To facilitate and enhance management of information and to streamline business processes related to verification activities, the Secretariat has started with the phased implementation of the new ECM system.
-The first phase is focused on providing initial document and records management as well as workflow functionalities, along with additional functionalities required to support management of information related to non-routine missions.
-This will be followed by further phases focused on other business areas. - 4.89 The VIS continues to serve as an important software application tool for the processing of declarations, the planning of inspections, and the analysis of verification data.
+- 4.89 As part of its information management modernisation programme, the Verification Division started with the phased implementation of an enterprise content management (ECM) system to provide modern document, records, evidence, and other content and information management functionalities and workflows to effectively support verification activities.
+In addition to enhanced information management capabilities, the system will also enhance security and confidentiality of information, facilitate access to information on a "need-to-know" basis, streamline business processes through pre-defined workflows, and support digital transformation in general.
+Given the system's scope and complexity, it is intended to be implemented in phases in different business areas (including attribution), with Phase 1 dedicated to non-routine missions. - 4.90 The Verification Information System (VIS) continues to serve as an important software application tool for the processing of declarations, the planning of inspections, and the analysis of verification data.
 Significant progress has been made with VIS implementation, and it is now the key business-enabling technology platform supporting verification activities.
-For instance, all of the annual Article VI declarations of past and anticipated activities are routinely evaluated using the VIS. - 4.90 The data captured in the ECM system and the VIS, as well as other relevant data sources, will be consolidated in a new data warehouse as part of the advanced data analytics project, which was initiated by the Verification Division in 2016 to expand its analytical capabilities and align them with the strategy and objectives of the Organisation.
+For instance, all of the annual Article VI declarations of past and anticipated activities are routinely evaluated using the VIS. - 4.91 The information captured in the ECM system, the data stored in the VIS, and other relevant data sources will be consolidated in a data warehouse as part of the Verification Analytics (VERA) project, which was initiated by the Verification Division in 2016 to expand its analytical capabilities and align them with the strategy and objectives of the Organisation.
 With this project, data provided by and collected from State Parties will be organised and structured in a suitable way for automated data analysis and reporting purposes.